 If you are experiencing signs of flatfeet in New York City or Whitestone, contact Dr. Gary Evans or Dr. James Korponay, our foot doctors, for more information and testing options.

-Testing for Flatfeet in Whitestone or New York City
+Testing for Flatfeet in New York City and Whitestone, New York

 To find out if you have flatfeet, there is a simple test you can do on your own—all you need is a concrete surface and some water.
 Start by getting your feet wet, then stand normally on a flat surface.
 Then, step away from the imprints and evaluate the step marks.
 People with normal arches will see an imprint with the inside curve of the foot missing.
-People with flatfeet in New York City or Whitestone will see the entire imprint of the bottom of the foot.
+People with flatfeet in New York City, and Whitestone New York will see the entire imprint of the bottom of the foot.